oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Data is initially written to the cache and then asynchronously written to the database.

 Use Case: Ideal for applications where performance is crucial, and the risk of data loss in case of a failure is acceptable.

+### Read-Through Cache:

+The application queries the cache first; if the data is not found, it is retrieved from the database and then stored in the cache.

+Use Case: Useful when the cache is expected to have a high hit rate, minimizing database access.

+### Cache-Aside (Lazy Loading):

+The application queries the cache, and if the data is not present, it retrieves it from the database and populates the cache.

+Use Case: A common strategy where the cache is only populated with data as needed, reducing unnecessary data in the cache.